2pipes2shoes/quartz/content/Tether and Tether Length.md

 4. High energy potential at the end of tethers due to 100% association with less musculature active to tire out.

 Disadvantages of Tethers
-1. Vulnerability in said relaxation if a party tries to force lead something.  [[Defencive Dancing]]
+1. Vulnerability in said relaxation if a party tries to force lead something.  [[Defensive Dancing]]
 2. Little to no potential to initiate in directions not aligned with said tether.
 3. Little ability to control [[Eddy Forces]] in the connection.
 	- You maintain the ability to control such internal to each partner's body.